 - Carefully fold in the cool whip .

 - Spread the cream cheese mixture over the pretzel crust.
-Make sure to spread it all the way to the edges and corners, so the jello doesn't leak through.
+Make sure to spread it all the way to the edges and corners, creating a seal, so the jello doesn't leak through.
 Place in the fridge for 30 minutes.

 - Place your strawberries over the top of the cream cheese mixture.